Impact of Neutrino Flavor Conversions on Neutron Star Merger Dynamics, Ejecta, Nucleosynthesis, and Multi-Messenger Signals: Methods

 Neutrino oscillation effects manifest over different timescales in different environments.
 In particular, neutrino self-interaction results in fast flavor oscillations in neutrino dense environments such as BNS mergers.
 However, evolution on sub-nano second time scales are required to tackle that explicitly.
 Instead of resolving the explicit form of the mean field quantum kinetic equations for the density matrices of each flavor of neutrino fields, our BGK model uses a collisional operator~\cite{Bhatnagar:1954zz, Nagakura:2023jfi, Qiu:2025kgy} to parameterize the flavor conversion

-where $\tau_a$ is the relaxation time to reach a given asymptotic equilibrium state, $f^\text{eq}$, starting from an arbitrary neutrino distribution function, $f$.
+where $\tau_a$ is the relaxation time to reach a given asymptotic equilibrium state, $f^\text{eq}$, starting from an arbitrary neutrino distribution function, $f$. \reply{In particular, the BGK subgrid model provides a more accurate treatment than the effective, instantaneous flavor equilibration prescriptions used in, e.g.,~\cite{Li:2021vqj,Just:2022flt}, since those methods would introduce errors by approximating continuous evolution as a sequence of discrete instabilities~\cite{Urquilla:2025idk}.}

 We apply an operator-splitting approach to incorporate the BGK flavor conversion term, $S_{\mathrm{FC}}$, in our M1 scheme.
 In the flavor mixing relaxation sub-step, taking place after the source term updates and the feed back to the fluid, the neutrino densities, energies and fluxes are updated according to

 where the superscripts \(\text{old}\) and \(\text{new}\) denote the values before and after this BGK relaxation step, respectively.
 Here $\lambda = e^{-\Delta t / \tau_a}$, in which $\Delta t$ is the same as the M1 time step.
 We note that the updates are conducted on neutrino number density and two moments in the lab frame.
 It is useful to highlight the global $\mathrm{SU}(3)$ symmetry in flavor space the neutrino self-interaction Hamiltonian possesses, which leads to an overall conservation of lepton number in the absence of collisions and external sources.
 This places constraints on $f^\text{eq}$, and our choices must be compatible with this symmetry.